RenderKit/ospray/README.md

 | float    | intensity |        1| intensity of the light (a factor)      |
 | bool     | isVisible |     true| whether the light can be directly seen |

-: Parameters accepted by the all lights.
+: Parameters accepted by all lights.

 The following light types are supported by most OSPRay renderers.